"I survived because the fire within me burned brighter than the fire around me."

 We have collected stories from survivors who have given their permission to share them here.

-We exercise caution so as not to expose a survivor’s full name and/or location if their abusive partner remains a threat.
+We exercise caution so as not to expose a survivor’s name and/or location.
 If you would like to submit a story of empowerment and healing, click here to submit your story.

 Calls and chats to our hotline are always confidential.

 I also survived because I was loved.
 I was fought for.
 I had support I never could have imagined needing one day, but used to the fullest to keep from falling to pieces all too often.
 I was a stable 22-year-old, finishing college with a loving family, the starting of an incredible career, and as fearless and hopeful as ever.
 This all came to a crashing halt in a matter of a few hours and an event that should have never happened, and an event I had no idea would forever change every aspect of who I was as a human.

 I learned very quickly that a sexual assault isn’t just a statistic of something that happens on college campus’ – or in third world countries, or inner cities areas.
 It was me – not a news story from Chicago, and not a report made a few years back that had numbers and figures that were forgotten about.
 It was me – a daughter, a coworker, a volunteer for the Special Olympics, a Sunday school teacher, and the girl that you probably chatted with without realizing.